Protein: Beef

 What is a Porterhouse?

-Porterhouse is the traditional cut used for Bistecca Alla Fiorentina.
-Porterhouse is cut from the short loin, and contains a tenderloin and strip steak.
-It is similar to a t-bone steak, however, it is cut from the back section of the short loin, so that it has a much larger tenderloin section.
+Porterhouse is the traditional cut used for Bistecca alla Fiorentina.
+Porterhouse is cut from the short loin and contains a tenderloin and strip loin steak.
+It is similar to a T-bone steak, however, it is cut from the back section of the short loin, so that it has a much larger filet or tenderloin section.

 Remember that this is a shared dish, so go big or go home.
 Start by selecting a steak that is at least 1.5 inches thick.
-In Italy the steaks are typically measured in fingers, and thus a 2-3 finger thick steak is the way to go with this dish.
-The beauty of sous vide is that even thick cuts are cooked through perfectly.
+In Italy the steaks are typically measured in fingers, and thus 3-4 fingers thick steak is the way to go with this dish.
+The beauty of sous vide is that even thick cuts like Fiorentina steak are cooked through perfectly.

 Seasoning the Florentine Style Steak